rxweb/rxweb/docs/reactive-form-validators/validation-decorators/fileSize.md

 # Basic fileSize Validation
 <data-scope scope="['decorator','template-driven-directives','template-driven-decorators']">
-First we need to create a storageCapacity model and define a property of videoStorageSize in the model to achieve the functional need of point 1.
+First we need to create a UserInfo model and define a property of videoFile in the model to achieve the functional need of point 1.
 <div component="app-code" key="fileSize-add-model"></div>
 </data-scope>
 Through Angular FormBuilder service we create FormGroup in the component.